dansinker/twomillion/README.md

-Two million dollars and one hour: Can you design a new news org that doesn’t shit the bed?
+Two million dollars and one hour: notes to help you not shit the bed.
 ==========

 Starting a news site is a balancing act: How can you achieve maximum editorial quality, awesome design, and kick-ass frontend apps (and the backend to support them), while having an infrastructure that doesn't go down, happy employees, an office space, and--eventually--achieve profitability?